SanneE1/Climate-windows/README.md

 ## Climate data
 Data on the climate used for this project is retrieved from NOAA using the R package [rnoaa](https://cran.r-project.org/web/packages/rnoaa/rnoaa.pdf)
 I will be testing both daily data and monthly data, scaled and unscaled.
-For now, the daily data is scaled per month the day 'belongs' to.
+*For now, the daily data is scaled per month the day 'belongs' to.
+In the future I would like to see if I can scale it to a month around the date (i.e. using the 15 days before, the day itself and the 15 days after).*

 ## Data Management